IHDE-Alliance/ISTP_metadata/v1.0.0/docs/03_metadata-global-attributes.md

 Global attributes are used to provide information about the dataset as an entity and about the individual files composing the datasets.
 Together with variables and variable attributes the global attributes make the data correctly and independently usable by someone not connected with the instrument team, and hence, a good archive product.
 Global attributes provide informational metadata associated with all the variables in the file, and as a means of attaching information that may be carried along with the data.
 The global attributes are also used by the Coordinated Data Analysis Web ([CDAWeb)](https://cdaweb.gsfc.nasa.gov/) Display and Retrieval system.

 The required, recommended, and optional global attributes with example values are listed in the table below.
 See [Global Attribute Definitions](#global-attribute-definitions) for the full set of defined global attributes in alphabetical order.
 Global attributes can be listed in any order.
-Note that the attribute names are case-sensitive, and the names of the ISTP global attributes must match the case **exactly** as shown.
+Note that the attribute names are case sensitive, and the names of the ISTP global attributes must match the case **exactly as shown**.
 Also, all ISTP global attributes are of **character data type** (string).

-Additional global attributes may be defined, but their **names must start with a letter and can otherwise contain letters, numbers and the underscore character, but no other special characters.** Though attribute names are case sensitive, the names must never be distinguished by case only.
+Additional global attributes may be defined, but their **names must start with a letter and contain letters, numbers, underscore character, but no other special characters.** Though attribute names are case sensitive, the names must never be distinguished by case only.